Support Revolver By Going AD-FREE

 CHECK OUT THE NEWS FEED — FOLLOW US ON GAB — CHECK OUT THE MERCH STORE

-Last week, Revolver essay made a strong case that airports are the ultimate, hellish symbol of modern America.
+Last week, a Revolver essay made a strong case that airports are the ultimate, hellish symbol of modern America.
 And they are a worthy contender.
 But they aren’t the best one.
 No, the most visceral, immediate way to witness the decay of 2021 America is to set foot into a popular amusement park.
 From Disney World and Universal Studios to Cedar Point and Six Flags, America’s theme parks may offer charm and exciting thrill rides, but they also offer a stark dystopian vision of how far America is from the great country it once was.

 Obesity